saheedt/vocab/README.md

 ## Build

-Run `ng build` to build the project.
+Run `ng build` to build the project in development.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+The project uses `--prod` flag for a production build in the npm `postinstall` script.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

-## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).